-- # M/J Comprehensive Science Accelerated Honors 1: Concurrent enrollment in M/J 6th Advanced Math and a scaled score of at least 344 (mid-level 4) or higher on Flroida State Assessment for Reading in Grade 5 is required for enrollment in M/J Comprehensive Science Accelerated Honors 1 and Accelerated Honors 2 are required pre-requisites for eligibility to enroll in Biology Honors for a middle school student enrolled in a school that offers Biology Honors.
-Students enrolled in M/J Comprehensive Science Accelerated Honors 1 must be concurrently enrolled in M/J 6th grade Advanced Math and have a scaled score of 344 or higher on Florida State Assessment for Reading in Grade 5. - Biology Honors: Science Accelerated Honors 1 and Science Accelerated Honors 2 are required prerequisites for a middle school student to enroll in Biology Honors

-##Students enrolled in Honors Biology in 8th grade, should be concurrently enrolled in Geometry Honors.
-The students should have completed the Accelerated Honors Course pathway and have an FSA reading level of 4 or higher.
-Students enrolled in Biology Honors in grade 8 will take the Statewide Biology End of Course Assessment (EOC) and it will constitute 30% of the student's grade for the year.
+- # M/J Comprehensive Science Accelerated Honors 1: Concurrent enrollment in M/J Accelerated Mathematics Grade 6 and a scaled score of at least 344 (mid-level 4) or higher on Florida State Assessment for Reading in Grade 5 is required for enrollment.
+Accelerated Science 1 and Accelerated Science 2 are re-uired prerequisites for eligibility to enroll in Biology Honors for a middle school students enrolled in aschool that offers Biology Honors. - Biology Honors: Science Accelerated Honors 1 and Science Accelerated Honors 2 are required prerequisites for a middle school student to enroll in Biology Honors. - Students enrolled in Biology Honors in grade 8 will take the Statewide Biology End of Course Assessment (EOC) and it will constitute 30% of the student's grade for the year.

-\\Students enrolled in Honors Physical Science in grade 8 will take the Statewide Science Assessment (SSA) at the end of the school year and should be concurrently enrolled in Algebra 1 Honors, or a higher-level math course.
+Students enrolled in Honors Physical Science in grade 8 will take the Statewide Science Assessment (SSA) at the end of the school year and should be concurrently enrolled in Algebra 1 Honors, or a higher-level math course.

-\\\7th grade students in an advanced science or social studies course should participate in National History Day or Secondary STEM Fair with a project.
+7th grade students in an advanced science or social studies course should participate in National History Day or Secondary STEM Fair with a project.